XORels/teams-calculator/README.md

 Output is stylised with HTML tags and unicode trophies, and pasted into a .txt file for each day

 Program also includes undo function to remove previous day's points

+TODO in future: output graph of daily points, project winners